tim-stephenson/scrape-and-summarize/README.md

   - Summary
   - Read time
   - Difficulty
-- return the resulting scraped information and derived information for use in a consumer interface
+- Return the resulting scraped information and derived information for use in a consumer interface

 ## Setup